piyushvedwal/piyushvedwal/README.md

 # Hi there 👋

 -  I'm Piyush Vedwal
--  I’m currently learning JAVA, Python, Web Development, AIML...
+-  I’m currently learning JAVA, Python, Web Development, AI/ML...
--  I’m looking to collaborate on Projects in JAVA, C, Python, HTML, CSS, JS...
+-  I’m looking to collaborate on Projects in C, JAVA, PYTHON, HTML, CSS, JS...
 -  I love Music and I'm Percussionist
 ## How to reach me:
   -  LinkedIn   : https://www.linkedin.com/in/piyush-vedwal-75447a288/